 Easy Logbook is free, but only available on iOS.

 TrackMyDrive is an online and app tool that runs seamlessly in the background on your mobile device, automatically tracking every time you go for a drive.
-From there it’s simple to categorize every trip as business or personal, which is a valuable component when driving for Uber or Lyft.
+From there it’s simple to categorize every trip as business or personal, which is a valuable component when driving with Uber or Lyft.
 You can create custom categories as well.

 One of TrackMyDrive’s best features is that it automatically syncs with your account, and you can view all of your trips and reports on your desktop or laptop.
 They also offer an iPad app, meaning you can use your iPad for mileage tracking (if it is a wifi + cellular model) and for account access as well.